 The SFC Board is responsible for overseeing the Coalition’s strategic efforts and helps set and ultimately approves the spending plan for a given calendar year and/or election cycle.
-SFC has established a set of guiding principles to provide guardrails for how to manage PAC contributions and to determine when and how funds will be allocated to candidates.
+SFC has established and uses a set of guiding principles to determine how PAC funds will be allocated to candidates.
 Some of the criteria used to select candidates to receive contributions include:

-- The candidate’s position on a committee with jurisdiction over key policy issues (e.g., the banking, housing and insurance, capital markets, and tax-writing committees or subcommittees in both chambers of Congress);
+- A candidate’s position on a committee with jurisdiction over key policy issues (e.g., the banking, housing and insurance, capital markets, and tax-writing committees or subcommittees in both chambers of Congress);

-- The candidate’s views on issues of importance to the company;
+- A candidate’s views on issues of importance to the company;

-- The candidate’s representation of a state or district where the company has a large employee presence;
+- A candidate’s representation of a state or district where the company has a large employee presence;

-- The candidate’s participation in a highly competitive race or significant financial need.
+- A candidate’s participation in a highly competitive race or significant financial need; and

 Are contributions to the Structured Finance PAC tax deductible?

 PAC contributions are not tax deductible.

 Are contributions to SF PAC subject to either the SEC or MSRB “Pay-to-Play” Rules?

 Both the SEC and the MSRB have regulations that limit the ability of certain individuals (“covered associates” under the SEC Rule and “dealers” and “advisors” under the MSRB Rule) to make contributions to state and local candidates.
 SF PAC only contributes to federal candidates, and generally only contributes to incumbent federal candidates.
 It does not target contributions to non-incumbents who are currently state office holders.
 Thus, contributions to SF PAC will not trigger Pay-to-Play restrictions.
 We are happy to provide additional details to your compliance department if needed.